lingeringsocket/shlurd/openhab/README.md

 # Deploy

+From the OpenHab Paper UI:

+1. Open the **Add-Ons** menu from the sidebar
+1. Select the **Misc** tab
+1. Install the **Eclipse IoT Market** addon if you haven't already
+1. Select the **Bindings** tab
+1. Install the **SHLURD Human Language Interpreter** addon

+Notes:

+* The addon jar and Java heap memory requirements are quite large due to the inclusion of Stanford CoreNLP models, so it may not be suitable for lightweight deployments.
+* The addon is currently listed as a binding, but it's actually a voice addon.
+This is due to the way the Eclipse IoT Market is currently set up.

+If instead you want to install the addon manually, here are the instructions:

 1. Download the latest release archive .jar from [the Eclipse IoT marketplace](https://marketplace.eclipse.org/content/shlurd-human-language-interpreter) or from [lingeringsocket.com](https://lingeringsocket.com/com.lingeringsocket.shlurd.openhab).
-The addon jar is quite large due to the inclusion of Stanford CoreNLP models, so it may not be suitable for lightweight deployments.
 1. Move the jar into your openhab `addons` directory (e.g. `/usr/share/openhab2/addons`)

 # Configure